 The primary effort related to the reassessment of preliminary noise abatement commitments during design is the preparation of an addendum to the NSR.
-The reassessment shall be based on the final roadway geometry and the proposed noise abatement design, including sound barrier type, location, dimensions and estimated costs.
+The reassessment shall be based on the final roadway geometry and the proposed noise abatement design, including noise barrier type, location, dimensions and estimated costs.
 For consistency, the Final Design reassessment should be conducted using the latest version of the FHWA's Traffic Noise Model (TNM).

 Noise abatement measures are considered when noise levels at a receptor(s) approach or exceed the noise abatement criteria or substantially exceed existing noise levels.
 The noise abatement criteria is listed in Table 32.1.
-Approaching the criteria means within 1 dBA of the noise abatement criteria.
-A predicted increase of 15 dBA or more is considered substantial.
-Noise abatement is generally only considered for Activity Categories 'A' and 'B'.
+Approaching the criteria means within 1 dB(A) of the noise abatement criteria.
+A predicted increase of 15 dB(A) or more is considered substantial.
+Noise abatement is considered for Activity Categories 'A', 'B', C, D and E only.
 Preliminary noise abatement commitments are documented in the original NSR.